Murder of José Campos Torres: Moody Park riot

 The Fulton Village shopping center's stores at 2900 Fulton street, were looted and set on fire.
-Abe Weiner, an owner of a department store in the shopping center, said it took the fire department over an hour to respond to his emergency 9-1-1 call for help.
+Abe Weiner, an owner of a department store in the shopping center, said it took the fire department over an hour to respond to his emergency 9-1-1 call (this is incorrect as Houston did not have 911 service until 1986) for help.
 Three large buildings and two smaller ones in the shopping center were looted and stripped by fires.
 The rioting escalated to over a ten-block area adjacent to Moody Park.
 A total of six stores and one gasoline station were set on fire.

 Officers were promptly deployed in riot gear to try and control the gathering of approximately 1,500 people according to police (other estimates reflect 150–300) who took part in the riot.
 Some rioters had flipped cars over and set them on fire, fourteen of the eighteen smashed and burned cars were police cars.
 The property damage of businesses and police vehicles reached $500,000.
 At least 28 people were taken into custody after the violence started in the predominantly Mexican-American neighborhood.
 The incident and all the fires were finally under control at 3:00 am.

 Houston police officer Tommy A. Britt suffered a broken leg when hit by a car while trying to close off one of the streets involved in the riot.
 The driver Rogelio Castillo did not pull over, but was apprehended a few blocks away from the incident.
 The first news reporters to arrive at the scene were KPRC-TV reporter Jack Cato, and reporter/photographer Phil Archer.
 Both were beaten and stabbed.
 Cato suffered a punctured lung from a stab wound in the lower back.
 Archer was hit in the face with a brick and then stabbed in the left hip while lying unconscious on the pavement.
 Rioters attempted to smash the camera he was carrying.
 It was later recovered, badly damaged.
 Cato managed to bring out the video shot during the attack which shows some of the rioters surrounding a burning Houston Fire Department ambulance supervisor's car.
 The riot's violence left a total of five police officers, two news personnel and eight rioters injured and hospitalized.
 None of the fifteen hospitalized people died due to their injuries.

 Apology

-In June 2021, police chief Troy Finner apologized to the Torres family, calling the killing "straight-up murder."
+In June 2021, police chief Troy Finner apologized to the Torres family, calling the killing "straight-up murder".

 Popular culture

 Books

 Author Dwight Watson dedicated the chapter "The Storm Clouds of Change: The Death of José Campos Torres and the Emergence of Triracial Politics in Houston" in the book Race and the Houston Police Department, 1930–1990 A Change Did Come.
-The chapter covers the impact of Torres' murder on society and changes in Houston's policing policies.
+The chapter covers the impact of Torres' murder on society and on changes in Houston's policing policies.